arpa2/steamworks/docs/pulleyscript/squeal-backend.md

            union values (0) );
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Or, if a record was removed we would also start retrieving the current
+    Or, if a tuple was removed we would also start retrieving the current
     counter,

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~